epfl-lasa/iiwa_ros/docker/README.md

 ## Technical notes

 - The docker builds on top of docker images from the [aica-docker/docker-images](https://github.com/aica-technology/docker-images).
-And the `start_docker.sh` script uses their set of command.
+The install script checks out the  And the `start_docker.sh` script uses their set of command.
 This might not be the best approach but this works for now so it is good enough.
+At the time of merging the latest commit working with these script is [5f8d908](https://github.com/aica-technology/docker-images/commit/5f8d9084b2d7b4fb69631b9e69aa72f64d7f7843) on main.
+Although it is likely to work with later commits.
+Note that the install script will install the `aica-docker` command from this commit.
 - The tested base images versions are:
   - [ros-ws:melodic](https://github.com/aica-technology/docker-images/pkgs/container/ros-ws): sha256:d1ab8c7a5e28dd3fa71ebe051ac0937207adf03215235386a1a0edea855d68d2
   - [ros-ws:noetic](https://github.com/aica-technology/docker-images/pkgs/container/ros-ws): sha256:6c439fedd5b475995187a7206b8cd6f0f2651b809dd689aba5641f3975c61b7f